red-collar-official/flutter_kore/packages/umvvm/doc/interactor.md

 }
 ```

-To see base settings and methods of interactors you can visit [this page](./mvvm_instance.md).
+To see base settings and methods of interactors, you can visit [this page](./mvvm_instance.md).